slawekmikula/flightgear-addon-vfrnavigator/readme.md

 # About

 Flightgear VFR flight helper.
-Mostly helps with VFR flights offering map, route manager interface and helpers to get quickly to most common settings
+Helps with VFR flights by offering simplified map, route manager interface and helpers to get quickly to most common settings.

 # Running

-- extract zip (if downloaded as a zip) to a given location.
+* extract zip (if downloaded as a zip) to a given location.
 For example let's say we have /myfolder/addons/vfrnavigator with contents of the navigator addon.
-- run flightgear with --addon directive.
-WARNING this is not "additional settings" window in the launcher ! you have to modify windows shortcut or linux startup script for example to looks like this (in linux):
+* run flightgear with --addon directive as in the example below or use Launcher and go to "Add-Ons" section.
+There add this addon folder to Add-Ons and enable it (checkbox at the line of the addon).

 Code:
 ```
-    ./fgbin/bin/fgfs --fg-root=./fgdata --launcher --prop:/sim/fg-home=/myfolder/flightgear/fghome --addon="/myfolder/addons/vfrnavigator"
+  fgfs --fg-root=./fgdata --launcher --prop:/sim/fg-home=/myfolder/flightgear/fghome --addon="/myfolder/addons/vfrnavigator"
 ```

 # Running

 In main menu Position -> VFR Starter.
-When activated small window will appear in the upper right corner with links to most common used functions:
+When activated small window will appear in the upper right corner with links to most common used functions.
+More info in the document `usage` in the doc folder.

-* MP - map - small map in lower left corner with route navigation, access to configuration (config button), zoom settings (buttons +/-) and quick action center on the aircraft (C button).
-On the bottom you can see information about current waypoint name, bearing (B), distance (D), ETA and wind direction/speed (W).
-* PL - flightplan - in upper left corner
-* SW - stopwatch
-* R - radio panel
-* A - ATC in ranges search
-* RM - route manager activation

 # History

-- 1.0.0 - first public version on github
+* 1.0.0 - first public version on github
+* 1.1.0 - structure and initialization changes according to add-ons API manual, usage documentation

 # Authors

-- Slawek Mikula - source code
+* Slawek Mikula - source code

 # Links